ufal/UMR/doc/entities.md

 Perhaps `aircraft` is also meant to denote an instance rather than a type.
 People may occasionally give a nickname to their car, then the name will also denote an instance and the entity type `car-make` will not be suitable for it.

+### cultural-artifact

+This is a separate class with currently 8 types: `work-of-art`, `picture`, `music`, `dance`, `show`, `broadcast-program`, `literature`, `publication`; the last one has subtypes `book`, `newspaper`, `magazine`, `journal`.
+Since there is no description, it is not clear what is the difference between `literature` and `publication` supposed to be.
+Also, there does not seem to be a category suitable for movies.

+Some works of art could be seen as a categorial named entity similar to `product`: Typically there are many copies of a book, a movie, or a CD.
+But even here the prototypical reading is that the name refers to the single intangible work, not to one of its copies.

+### cultural-activity

+This is a top-level class without definition and without types.
+It would be useful to have an example.
+See also `event` below.

 ### to be continued...

 ### language